rcs333/VAPiD/README.md

 4. Then download and unzip this repository to your computer (anywhere will do)

-5. Download tbl2asn for windows https://www.ncbi.nlm.nih.gov/genbank/tbl2asn2/  and unzip it, then copy and paste every single file in the tbl2asn folder (there should be like 7 .dlls and an .exe that is simply called tbl2asn
+5. Download tbl2asn for windows https://www.ncbi.nlm.nih.gov/genbank/tbl2asn2/  and unzip it, then copy and paste every single file in the tbl2asn folder (there should be like 7 .dlls and an .exe that is simply called tbl2asn) into the folder that you just made in step 4.

 **After the above has completed there's still a bit of setup that needs to be done.**